 Our team believes that the first step in providing your pet with lifelong health and happiness is through preventive care.
-Our Suffolk County vets discuss why cat vaccines are important and why the FVRCP vaccine is an integral part of your cat or kitten vaccine schedule.
+Our Deer Park vets discuss why cat vaccines are important and why the FVRCP vaccine is an integral part of your cat or kitten vaccine schedule.

 Core Vaccines to Protect Your Cat

 The FVRCP vaccine is one of two core vaccines for cats.
 Core vaccines are shots that are strongly recommended for all cats whether they live indoors or are outdoor cats.
 The rabies vaccine is the other core vaccine which is also typically required by law.

 All cats are at risk of contracting infectious diseases such as those listed below, the viruses that cause these serious feline conditions can live for up to a year on surfaces.
 If your cat is not vaccinated and escapes the house they will be at risk of contracting various serious diseases that are entirely preventable.